biojava/biojava.github.io/_wikis/BioJava:Tutorial:Installing_and_using_BioSQL.md

 **by David Huen**

-This document describes how to install and use Biosql.
+This document describes how to install and use BioSQL.
 BioSQL is a part of the [OBDA](http://obda.open-bio.org/) standard and was developed as a common sequence database schema for the different language projects within the [Open Bioinformatics Foundation](http://www.open-bio.org/).